blockblockdata/medalla-data-challenge/a001/the_ethereum_2_beacon_block_data_schema_and_visual_documentation.md

 The data schema visualization is interactive and is especially ideal for exploring the relations between the tables through foreign keys.

+'
-How to View & Interact: Simply hold your mouse cursor over any connecting line.
+**How to View & Interact:** Simply hold your mouse cursor over any connecting line.
 This will show the two fields at both ends of the relation.
 Use zooming feature and click and drag to focus on different areas of the diagram.
+'

 The next visualization is a zoomable presentation, which shows different groups of related tables as a part of the whole.
 This presentation can help understand better the different groups of tables and the data fields in each table.

+'
-How to View & Interact: Click on the play button in the intro screen.
+**How to View & Interact:** Click on the play button in the intro screen.
 Then click the forward and back buttons at the bottom of the presentation.
 At any time, to return back to the main window, move the mouse cursor towards the middle right of the window, inside black area, until you see two buttons.
 Then, click the arrow button to return to main window.
+'
 https://prezi.com/p/z5sf3nyicten/?present=1
 Figure.
 Zoomable data schema diagram with sample data.